guilhermelaviola/GoalAnalysis/README.md

 # Non-Bayern Bundesliga Champions
 It's a list of players who won Bundesliga playing for a Bayern Munich rival from the period of 2004-2024.
 There are cases of players who won it twice for different clubs, and alsio for the same club.

+# BrazilianPlayers
+Analysis of players data and performances based on simple column data and web profile link, with more detailed information.